Desmond Tutu could cost you

 The research, carried out by PhD students at LSE’s Centre for Economic Performance, only sampled students graduating from LSE itself.

-And as the saying goes, you can prove anything with statistics, so there’s no reason 2:2 students at other universities can’t buck the trend.
+And as the saying goes, you can prove anything with statistics, so there’s no reason 2:2 students at UCL can’t buck the trend.

 Defending his work, researcher Andy Feng said that six months after graduating, students with 2:1s were already earning substantially more.